Learn More About the Project

 - The data provided by VAdata are an important tool in Virginia's effort to address and prevent sexual and domestic violence.

-Moreover, data help to illustrate how services change lives.
-In 2019, 4,419 adult users of Virginia's sexual and domestic violence agencies responded to confidential surveys:
+Moreover, data help to illustrate how vital family violence services change can lives.
+In 2020, nearly 3,000 adult survivors supported by Virginia's sexual and domestic violence agencies responded to confidential surveys:

 - 94% knew more about community resources.

 - 94% of those from underserved populations* indicated that felt welcomed and respected

 * Underserved populations include, but are not limited to: people over the age of 60, people with disabilities, people who are Deaf or Hard of Hearing, immigrants and people with Limited English Proficiency, Native Americans, Latinx, African Americans, LGBTQ+, people living in rural areas, and religious minorities.

 Value to Sexual and Domestic Violence Service Agencies

 - Responds to the data needs of advocates and survivors